prophen/daily.js-raise-hand-demo/blog.md

 Every message sent sends the `localParticipant.handRaised` property value.
 The messages go out to all other participants and that's how they know if the local participant has raised or lowered their hand.

-The `setTimeout()` is added to make sure that the message doesn't send before the new caller has joined and can receive it.
-Messages are only delivered to participants in-call.
+The `setTimeout()`s are used to make sure that the message doesn't send before the new caller has joined and can receive it.
+Messages are only delivered to participants currently in a call.

 ```JavaScript
 async function raiseOrLowerHand() {